Here are some ideas to help you choose a badminton university?

 I know from experience that it can be a complex and frustrating process

-Please listen to the interview below with Martyn Lewis who heads the Badminton programme at The University of Nottingham.
-I was very fortunate that Martyn agreed to speak to my son Adam Stewart about life at University and the things to expect. scroll down its waiting for you 🙂
+- There is an interview below with Martyn Lewis who heads the Badminton programme at The University of Nottingham.
+I was very fortunate that Martyn agreed to speak to my son Adam Stewart about life at University and the things to expect.

 When you choose a badminton university you want to make a correct decision as you will be there for at least the next 3 years.
 The progress of your future education and badminton will depend on your choice and the factors you use in making that choice.
 It’s worth spending some time researching and learning from those who have done it before or are actively involved in university badminton.